 Everyone in my family loves pickles, so when I spotted Kirby cucumbers at the farmers’ market this week, I knew just what to do with them.
-They’re just the right size for making pickle spears, which is probably why they’re considered the classic pickling cuke.
+They’re just the right size for making Easy Refrigerator Pickles, which is probably why they’re considered the classic pickling cuke.

 This recipe will make 4-5 pint jars, depending on how tightly you pack your cucumbers.
 My family will eat an entire pint in one sitting, so even five jars doesn’t last long around here!